selimchiki/AppleWatchFaces/readme.md

 - save load themes / default faces
 - add some buttons to swap out a few watch faces for testing
 - start drawing the rings / fonts ( can test using default data )
+- choose current options in CVs ( after loading a new faceSetting )